Diversity Interests of the Clinical Faculty

 Gartstein, M.A., Slobodskaya, H.R., Kinsht, I.A.
 (2003).
 Cross-cultural differences in the first year of life: United States of America (U.S.) and Russian.
 International Journal of Behavioral Development, 27, 316-328.

 My major research interest is in examining how people cope with stress in their lives, particularly addressing the question of why some people are able to adapt to difficult situations more easily than others.
-I am interested in examining how resilience variables, such as hope, can influence how individuals from stigmatized groups (such as sexual minorities and ethnic minorities) cope with environmental stressors.
+I am interested in examining how resilience variables, such as hope, can influence how individuals from stigmatized groups (such as sexual/gender minorities and ethnic minorities) cope with environmental stressors.

 I currently serve as an Associate Editor for Psychology of Sexual Orientation and Gender Diversity, the journal for Division 44 (Society for the Psychological Study of Lesbian, Gay, Bisexual and Transgender Issues) of the American Psychological Association